marstr/collection/README.md

 This library will conform to strict semantic versions as defined by [semver.org](http://semver.org/spec/v2.0.0.html)'s v2 specification.

 # Contributing
 I accept contributions!
-To ensure `glide` users and `go get` users retreive the same commit, please submit PRs to the 'dev' branch.
+To ensure `glide` users and `go get` users retrieve the same commit, please submit PRs to the 'dev' branch.
 Remember to add tests!